-Veterans Educational Benefits
+Veterans Educational Benefits & Services

-Eligible veterans can receive assistance by applying for education benefits through Converse's VA Certifying Official in the Financial Planning Office.
+Eligible veterans can receive assistance by applying for education benefits through Converse's VA Certifying Official in Student Financial Aid.
 The U.S. Department of Veteran Affairs is the only agency that can determine eligibility for and award this benefit.
-To determine eligibility, call the VA Regional Office at (888.442.4551), then contact the Financial Planning Office to obtain the appropriate forms for certification.
+To determine eligibility, call the VA Regional Office at (888.442.4551), then contact Student Financial Aid at 864.596.9019 to obtain the appropriate forms for certification.

 The following is a synopsis of Veterans Assistance (VA) Program Chapters.
 Chapter 30 The Montgomery Bill®.
 This program provides educational benefits to individuals entering military service after June 30, 1985.
 A form DD 214 Member 4 is required.
 Chapter 31 Vocational Rehabilitation for Service-Disabled Veterans.
-This program is for individuals who have a compensable service connected disability and the U.S. Department of Veteran Affairs determines that training and rehabilitation services are needed to overcome an employment handicap.
+This program is for individuals who have a compensable service-connected disability and the U.S. Department of Veteran Affairs determines that training and rehabilitation services are needed to overcome an employment handicap.

 Chapter 35 Dependents Educational Assistance Program.
-This program is for dependents (spouse or children) of individuals who die or are permanently disabled from service connected causes.
+This program is for dependents (spouse or children) of individuals who die or are permanently disabled from service-connected causes.